jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 To learn about all the features, see the [IBM DevOps Services website](https://hub.jazz.net/learn).

 You've already used the command line to modify your code and push it to the repository.
-Now you can use the Web IDE in DevOps Services to do the same thing.
+Now you can use the web IDE in DevOps Services to do the same thing.

-If you go back to the deployment page, you can click **EDIT CODE** to access the complete, integrated Web IDE that's based on the [Eclipse Orion](http://orion.eclipse.org/) open-source project.
+If you go back to the deployment page, you can click **EDIT CODE** to access the complete, integrated web IDE that's based on the [Eclipse Orion](http://orion.eclipse.org/) open-source project.

-Here's what the Web IDE looks like with the example project open:
+Here's what the web IDE looks like with the example project open:

 ![Orion at DevOps Services](/tutorials/jazzeditor/images/orion.png)

 From this environment, you can edit files with color syntax support for multiple languages, including HTML, CSS, JavaScript, Ruby, Python, and more.
-For some languages, such as JavaScript, the Web IDE also supports syntax checking and code completion, both for standard language constructs and for the services provided by Bluemix.
-To use Content Assist, just press **Ctrl + Space**.
+For some languages, such as JavaScript, the web IDE also supports syntax checking and code completion, both for standard language constructs and for the services that are provided by Bluemix.
+To use Content Assist, press **Ctrl + Space**.
 For example, this image shows code completion for the standard Node.js express module:

 ![Orion showing express completions](/tutorials/jazzeditor/images/completion.png)

-To try working in the Web IDE, you can make another change to your application.
+To try working in the web IDE, make another change to your application.
-But, before you do, you must merge the title change that you made with the command line so that it shows in the Web IDE.
+But, before you do, you must merge the title change that you made with the command line so that it shows in the web IDE.
 You merge from the Git Repository page.

 ![Orion Git repository icon](/tutorials/jazzeditor/images/orion-git-status.png)